 - Reflecting on a critical incident or SUI.

 - The Appraisal Summary.

 A typical fault with most appraisal documents is that the appraisee hasn’t written much.
 Write your thoughts about your activity down, reflect on what you have done, and get your appraiser to write a summary that includes the evidence you have provided of good practice, learning and reflection.

-Please be aware that all inputs into the apprisal portfolio must be anonymised and contain NO identifiable information – patient or colleague.
+Please be aware that all inputs into the apprisal portfolio must be anonymised and contain NO identifiable information – patient or colleagues.